 Three questions eliminate most options.

 Do you need execution or just monitoring?
 If you have a content team that can act on data, monitoring tools like Profound, AthenaHQ, Otterly, or Peec AI provide the intelligence your team needs at $29-505/mo.
-If you need the tool to create, publish, and distribute content, your options narrow to Loudmink, Relixir, Writesonic, or AEO Engine.
+If you need the platform to create, publish, and distribute content, your options include Loudmink, Relixir, Writesonic, AEO Engine, and increasingly Profound and AthenaHQ, which now publish content too.
 The full breakdown of how AEO platforms work covers the four-stage process from monitoring through verification.

 How many channels matter?
 Blog-only execution covers one of the three major channels AI search engines draw from.
 Reddit and YouTube are the other two.
-If your buyers are in industries where AI search engines cite Reddit and YouTube heavily, a blog-only tool leaves significant gaps.
-Only Loudmink covers all three channels under $4,500/mo.
+If your buyers are in industries where AI search engines cite Reddit and YouTube heavily, a blog-only platform leaves significant gaps.
+Among self-serve platforms, only Loudmink executes across all three channels: AEO Engine seeds Reddit but not YouTube, and Profound, AthenaHQ, and Writesonic publish blog content only.

 What is your budget?